centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 Notice that the size with `<id>` OS has a blank `<description/>`.
 This is useful for products that do not have different sizes.
 The size is never mentioned in the webshop or wholesale showroom.

-[notice-box=alert] You cannot change a sizetable once it’s been created.
-This is because products are linked to the sizes in the sizetable, and this in turn connects to stock levels for the proucts and orders placed for these products. [/notice-box]
+[notice-box=alert]You cannot change a sizetable once it’s been created.
+This is because products are linked to the sizes in the sizetable, and this in turn connects to stock levels for the products and orders placed for these products.[/notice-box]

 ### Request